-Lots of our customers are newbies and just starting out with chickens and we normally love to welcome our customers in to our store and run through all our products and love to show you the differences between the products we stock.
-At the beginning of March 2020, and COVID-19, we needed to start conducting door sales and stop browsing into our store, and with this came the difficulty in helping customers set up for their new pets.
-We came up with the idea of constructing this comprehensive list of supplies that any new chicken owner may consider to allow our customers to browse over our suggestions in the leisure of their own home, in their own time.
+Lots of our customers are newbies and just starting out with chickens and we love to welcome our customers in to our store and run through all our products and love to show you the differences between the products we stock.
+At the beginning of March 2020, and COVID-19, we needed to start conducting door sales and stop browsing into our store at that time and we were assisting thousands of customers wishing to buy hylines and supplies, and with this came the difficulty in helping customers set up for their new pets in a timely manner and implementing social distancing.
+We came up with the idea of constructing this comprehensive list of supplies that any new chicken owner can browse over our suggestions in the leisure of their own home, in their own time.

 This list has been constructed for our customers that are purchasing Hylines from our store.
 However, this list is easily adapted for other customers wishing to purchase supplies for other types of poultry and need some help and guidance.
 Other breeds may require different feed requirements than what is recommended in this list - please ask our staff for guidance